flectra-hq/flectra/doc/setup/deploy.rst

 Supported Browsers
 ==================

-Odoo is supported by multiple browsers for each of its versions.
+Flectra is supported by multiple browsers for each of its versions.
 No distinction is made according to the browser version in order to be up-to-date.
-Odoo is supported on the current browser version.
-The list of the supported browsers by Odoo version is the following:
+Flectra is supported on the current browser version.
+The list of the supported browsers by Flectra version is the following:

-- **Odoo 9:** IE11, Mozilla Firefox, Google Chrome, Safari, Microsoft Edge
+- **Flectra 9:** IE11, Mozilla Firefox, Google Chrome, Safari, Microsoft Edge
-- **Odoo 10+:** Mozilla Firefox, Google Chrome, Safari, Microsoft Edge
+- **Flectra 10+:** Mozilla Firefox, Google Chrome, Safari, Microsoft Edge

 .. [#different-machines]
-    to have multiple Odoo installations use the same PostgreSQL database, or to provide more computing resources to both software.
+    to have multiple Flectra installations use the same PostgreSQL database, or to provide more computing resources to both software.
 .. [#remote-socket]
     technically a tool like socat_ can be used to proxy UNIX sockets across